Annual report 2019-20

 How to Enter

 Entries of up to three poems per person can be made online or by post.
-Full details are available on Poetry Ireland’s website or you can submit your entry here.
+You can submit your entry here.

 You can download the Competition Rules here.